PlanetHorizont/ben.hoskings.net/_posts/2010-12-24-thanks-hivemelb.markdown

 *Fine print: Voting is totally anonymous and so it's pretty gameable, but, you know, don't do that please. :)*

-Lastly, thanks once again to all you lovely people from The Hive who generously donated a piece of my new iPad.
+Lastly, thanks once again to all you lovely people from The Hive who donated a piece of my new iPad.
 I'm really grateful for it.

 <style type="text/css" media="screen">
   img {